Singles Safari - Kenya

 **Don't Miss the Migration

-The great annual migration of millions of
+The great annual migration of

-Africa is the stage for the world's greatest wildlife drama.
-The migration is an annual journey of
+experiences - East Africa is the stage for the world's greatest wildlife drama.
+The

-hundreds of thousands of animals from the Serengeti in Tanzania, to the Masai Mara in
+migration is an annual journey of hundreds of thousands of animals from the Serengeti in Tanzania,

-Kenya.
-Predators follow the Wildebeest Migration closely, waiting for an opportunity to strike
+to the Masai Mara in Kenya.
+Predators follow the Wildebeest Migration closely, waiting for an

 The precise timing of the